List the chemical elements that make up: carbohydrates, fats and proteins.

 Carbohydrates

 Carbohydrates are organic compounds composed of carbon, hydrogen, and oxygen.
-The general formula for carbohydrates is $CH_n(O_n)_m$, where 'n' and 'm' are positive integers.
+The general formula for carbohydrates is $C_n H_m O_p$, where n, m, and p represent the number of carbon, hydrogen, and oxygen atoms, respectively.

 • Carbon (C)